 Josh is a founding board member of the Roswell Homeless Coalition.
 The Coalition works with the homeless and less fortunate in the community to empower and equip them to build needed life skills to live a positive and productive life.
 The Roswell Homeless Coalition is currently working to make renovations to a facility that will provide shelter for homeless women and children.

 With a newly renovated office building in downtown Roswell, Josh and Jeremy look forward to being actively involved in community events.
-They opened The Injury and Disability Law Center as a result of a desire to establish a boutique law practice that specifically focuses on clients needing help in the areas of Social Security disability, workers compensation, and injuries of any sort including automobile accidents.
+They opened The Injury and Disability Law Center as a result of a desire to establish a boutique law practice that specifically focuses on clients needing help in the areas of Social Security disability, workers compensation, VA disability benefits and injuries of any sort including automobile accidents.
 By opening a law office and building a team of skilled individuals, their desire is to provide a custom legal solution for each of their clients and provide service that cannot be matched by anyone.